-Market-based GHG mitigation policies allow farmers to adopt GHG mitigation measures that are in their own interest, given the policy restrictions (Bakam et al., 2012).
-In section 2.6 we looked at impacts of a combined tax and subsidy scenario on extensive and intensive dairy farms, using the MAC and GHG mitigation potentials of a selected number of standalone GHG mitigation measures.
-In this section this is repeated for scenarios 3 and 4, but with endogenous and enforced GHG mitigation measures included simultaneously.
-As explained above we assume different enforced GHG mitigation measures for extensive and intensive dairy farms.
-Table 20 and Table 21 show the results on farm income and GHG mitigation per scenario 3 and 4 with a) an uniform taxation rate for the reference period emission for all farms and b) a differentiated taxation rate, based on the realised GHG mitigation and required subsidy per intensive and extensive dairy farm group.
-The tax rate is calculated ex-post and based on the GHG emission in the base or reference period and on the required subsidy (GHG mitigated amount multiplied with subsidy rate).
-The equal tax rate can be motivated because the group of intensive farms contribute a lot more to the GHG mitigation reduction, as extra GHG mitigation measures are enforced.
-The targeted tax rate can be motivated by the relatively low GHG emission per ha on extensive dairy farms and the wish of the Dutch government to steer the dairy sector into pathways of extensification.
-Table 20 and Table 21 show that total GHG mitigation in the milk production sector is about 20% and 26% in scenario 3 and 4, respectively.
+4.4.
+Policy design: impacts of combined CO2eq emission reduction subsidies and taxations scenarios with a) an uniform taxation rate for the reference period emission for all farms and b) a differentiated taxation rate for the reference period GHG emission.
+The uniform taxation rate is based on the total GHG emission in the base or reference period and total subsidies paid (GHG mitigated amount multiplied with subsidy rate), so over all dairy farms, while the differentiated taxation rate is based on the GHG emission in the base or reference period and total subsidies paid per intensive and extensive dairy farm group.
+The equal tax rate can be motivated because the group of intensive farms potentially contribute a lot more to the GHG mitigation reduction: an above average GHG mitigation.
+The targeted tax rate can be motivated by the wish of the Dutch government to steer the dairy sector into pathways of extensification.
+Table 18 and Table 19 show that total GHG mitigation in the milk production sector is about 20% and 26% in scenario 3 and 4, respectively.
 Total farm income decreases with 17% and almost 27%, respectively.
 GHG mitigation per farm group is quite different per scenario.
-Because of the relatively low income per cow and relatively low MAC of adjustments in feed rations and number of dairy cows and strengthened by the enforced GHG mitigation measures, the decrease in GHG emission on intensive dairy farms equals about 24% and 32% in scenario 3 and 4, respectively.
+The decrease in GHG emission on intensive dairy farms equals about 24% and 32% in scenario 3 and 4, respectively.
 The decrease in GHG emission equals 12.5% and 14.6% on extensive dairy farms in scenario 3 and 4, respectively.
-Change in farm income is especially large on extensive dairy farms in case of equal tax rate over all farm groups.
+Change in farm income is especially large on extensive dairy farms in case of equal tax rate over all farm groups, namely about 20% and 40% in scenario 3 and 4 respectively.
+This shows that the above mentioned overcompensation of the subsidy is especially gained by the intensive diary farms, while the uniform taxation especially affects farm income on extensive dairy farms.
+Average income loss, including the uniform tax payment, per kg CO2eq emission reduction is also very different for intensive and extensive dairy farms.
 This is completely different in the case of targeted tax rates per farm group.
-In the latter case, change in farm income in scenario 2 equals about - 14% and -35% on extensive dairy farms and intensive dairy farms respectively.
+In the latter case, change in farm income in scenario 4 equals about - 14% and -35% on extensive dairy farms and intensive dairy farms respectively (Table 21).
+In the case of targeted tax rates, average income loss, including the uniform tax payment, per kg CO2eq emission reduction is about equal for intensive and extensive dairy farms.
+Somewhat longer term structural changes related to the uniform or differentiated taxation schemes and corresponding income effects per type of dairy farm are not accounted for.